Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field: Localized magnons in high fields

-Constructing analytic solutions for quantum many body system is a highly challenging discipline and succeeds only in special cases.
-However, solutions of the ground state in form of quasi particles had a huge success in high fields of certain frustrated lattices \cite{schollwoeck_qm_2004, honecker_magnon_2004, schnack_eigenstates_2006, derzhko_localized_magnons_2007, schulenburg_theory_kagome_magnon_groundstate_2002, nishimoto_numerics_kagome_plateaus_2013,honecker_kagome_2005}.
-Probably the most famous example for these quasi particles are independent and localized magnon excitations in the two dimensional kagome lattice. \paragraph*{Kagome lattice} Localized magnon excitations describe the ground state of the Heisenberg model in a large external field on the kagome lattice.
-Theses are confined to non-touching hexagons.
+Constructing analytic solutions for quantum many body systems is a challenging discipline and succeeds only in special cases.
+Therefore, solutions of the ground state in the form of quasi particles in high fields were a huge success for spin systems in certain frustrated lattices \cite{schollwoeck_qm_2004, honecker_magnon_2004, schnack_eigenstates_2006, derzhko_localized_magnons_2007, schulenburg_theory_kagome_magnon_groundstate_2002, nishimoto_numerics_kagome_plateaus_2013,honecker_kagome_2005}.
+Probably the most famous example for these quasi particles are independent and localized magnon excitations in the two dimensional kagom\'{e} lattice. \paragraph*{Kagom\'{e} lattice} Localized magnon excitations describe the ground state of the Heisenberg model in a large external field on the kagom\'{e} lattice.
+Theses are confined to non-touching hexagons such that the description can be limited to a single star of David.
 Starting from the fully polarized state $\vert \uparrow ...\uparrow\rangle$, a single magnon state is given by (up to normalization)

-where $x$ runs over the hexagon.
-The localization can be easily verified, each neighboring spin is attached to two spin of the hexagon.
-The contributions of flipped spins propagating to exterior sites are canceled due the alternating sign.
+where $j$ runs over the hexagon.
+The localization can be easily verified since each corner spin of the star is attached to two spins of the inner hexagon.
+The contributions of flipped spins propagating to corner sites are canceled due the alternating sign. {Hence, the magnetic excitation remains within the hexagon and preserves the alternating sign structure such that the hopping contribution is diagonal}.
 Not only are the magnons localized but also they are ground states of the Heisenberg antiferromagnet for high fields.
 For simplification we set $h=0$ and focus on the hopping $H_\pm$ and interaction term $H_z$ individually:

+Within the hexagon, the sign of each term in Eq. \eqref{eq:mag_00} is inverted by $H_\pm$.
+Hence, $H_\pm\vert m\rangle = -J\vert m\rangle${ and the hopping term reduces the energy by $J$}.
+In the kagom\'{e} lattice, each site is attached to 4 other sites.
+The contribution to the energy by the interaction $H_z$ due to single spin flip is a reduction of $2J$ in contrast to the fully polarized state.
+In total, a single magnon reduces the energy by $3J$.\\ Due to the localization, multiple independent states can be placed within the kagom\'{e} lattice as long as they are separated by at least one site.
+In this manner, each hexagon is uniquely assigned to 9 sites in the kagom\'{e} lattice to achieve the densest filling.
+The complete tiling of hexagons describes the ground state and corresponds to a magnetization of $m/m_{\text{sat}} = 7/9$.
+The energy per site is reduced to $E_{7/9} = 1/6J$ from the fully polarized state $E_1= 1/2J$.